andyfischer/ai-coding-tools/claude-history-tool/README.md

 - **Full Tool Use**: See the full input & response data for each tool use.
 - **Token Costs**: See token cost per message.
 - **Analytics**: Presents some basic analytics about your sessions and tool use.

+## Data Usage and Privacy notice

+The "Claude History" tool does not transmit or upload or share your data in any way.
+All the related data remains private and local to your machine.

 ## Development